Is Inhaling Helium Dangerous – How Dangerous is Helium – Balloon Gas Safety

 Be Safe with Helium Balloon Gas

 Don’t be a daffy duck!
-Here are some safety tips to keep you, your family and friends safe:
+Here are some helium safety tips to keep you, your family and friends out of danger:

-Don’t inhale helium balloon gas.
-The risks far outweigh the momentary amusement.
+- Don’t inhale helium balloon gas.
+The dangers far outweigh the momentary amusement.

 Don’t Release Helium Balloons Outdoors